Super Documents

 10. Elicit feedback and conduct regular reviews

-The success of your initiative will depend on those who will be working within a paperless office.
+The success of your initiative will depend on the people who will be working in a paperless office.
 This means their feedback is critical.

 Get recommendations from your teams and your key stakeholders.
 Ask them what processes they would like to see improve.